Our current take-make-waste linear approach to manufacturing and waste is unsustainable.

 At present many products are manufactured under a linear model: raw materials are sourced (eg plastic from oil or metal from ore), the products are manufactured, and the final product is sent to landfill as a complete item, without any part of that product captured for re-use or recycling.

-If we take the widely accepted waste hierarchy into consideration, landfill is the least desirable option for disposal; these slow-to-degrade tombs of broken, modern conveniences a curse for future generations and the environment.
+If we take the widely accepted waste hierarchy into consideration, landfill is the least desirable option for disposal; these slow-to-degrade tombs of broken, modern conveniences a curse for future generations and the environment — and they are expensive to maintain.

-A circular model ensures that the products we use are continuously cycled.
-This reduces the need for virgin or new raw materials and treats waste as a valuable resource.
-End of life is factored into design.
+In a circular economy, end of life is factored into design and is not left as an ‘after-thought’.
 Once a product reaches the end of its useful life, the remaining material can be transformed into a new product or returned to the earth without harm, with this cycle continuing endlessly.

 At this point in time, there are many examples of circular models in action.
 The process of collecting paper and recycling it into new paper products reduces the need for virgin wood pulp and cutting down trees.
 Plastic and glass recycling schemes that see the materials turned into new, usable products are also other examples of circular systems.